AdobeDocs/app-builder/src/pages/guides/app_builder_guides/configuration/index.md

 AIO_runtime_apihost=
 ```

-### Using environment variables in frontend
+### Using environment variables in front-end

-Environment variables set in .env can be accessed directly via `process.env`:
+Environment variables set in .env can be accessed directly using `process.env`:

 ```jsx
 <View showDevDebugOverlay={process.env.ENABLE_DEV_DEBUG}></View>
 ```

 ### Using environment variables in Runtime actions

-Environment variables set in .env need to be passed as inputs to an action and then are available via the action parameters.
+Environment variables set in .env need to be passed as inputs to an action; they are then available through the action parameters.

 #### app.config.yaml

 ```yaml
 runtimeManifest:
    packages: